2022–23 Omaha Mavericks men's basketball team

 The 2022–23 Omaha Mavericks men's basketball team represented the University of Nebraska Omaha in the 2022–23 NCAA Division I men's basketball season.
-The Mavericks, led by 1st-year head coach Chris Crutchfield, played their home games at Baxter Arena in Omaha, Nebraska, as members of the Summit League.
+The Mavericks, led by first-year head coach Chris Crutchfield, played their home games at Baxter Arena in Omaha, Nebraska as members of the Summit League.

+The Mavericks finished the season 9–23, 4–14 in Summit League play, to finish in 10th (last) place.
+They defeated Kansas City in the first round of the Summit League tournament before losing to South Dakota State in the quarterfinals.

 Previous season

-The Mavericks finished the 2021–22 season 5–25, 4–14 in Summit League play to finish in ninth place.
+The Mavericks finished the 2021–22 season 5–25, 4–14 in Summit League play, to finish in ninth place.
 They lost to South Dakota State in the quarterfinals of the Summit League tournament.